boardzilla/boardzilla-docs/docs/ui/appearance.md

   $.deck.all(Card).appearance({ render: ... })
 ```

-to set the appearance of cards more specifically in different board regions.
+to set the appearance of cards more specifically in different game regions.

 ## Aspect ratio